queryluke/masseffect-5e-data/data/rules/actions-in-combat.md

 this variant rule gives all classes a potential chance to reload as a bonus action.
 In turn, this increases the number of potential rolls per combat, which can be cumbersome and distracting.
 It's up to the GM and players to decide if this rule is right for their group.

+#### Variant: Venting
+Instead of thermal clips, each weapon's heat indicates the number of times it can be fired before it overheats.
+Replace any reference to Reloading with Venting.
+Venting works exactly the same as reloading, taking some amount of time to vent the weapons heat (instead of reloading a thermal clip).

+If a weapon is not fired for a full round of combat, it naturally regains 1 heat.
+Additionally, any weapon that is at 0 heat can be fired, but it automatically jams and cannot be used until after a long rest.